INDIAN POLITICAL SYSTEM

 India is a huge country both demographically and geographically and consequently it operates a federal system of government.
 Below the national level, there are 28 States and seven Union Territories.

 The largest of India's states is Uttar Pradesh (UP) in the north of the country.
 With 207 million inhabitants, UP is the most populous state in India and is also the most populous country subdivision in the world.
 On its own, if it was an independent nation, this state would be the world's fifth biggest country.
 Only China, India itself, the United States, and Indonesia have a higher population.

 In Indian general elections, it fills more than one-seventh of the seats in India's Parliament and, such is the state's caste-based and sometimes violent politics that, currently a quarter of UP's MPs face criminal charges.

 Over the years, India has evolved from a highly centralised state dominated by one political party to an increasingly fragmented nation, more and more influenced by regional parties and more and more governed locally by unstable multi-party alliances.
 In the General Election of 2009, Congress and the BJP faced each other in only seven of the 28 States; elsewhere, one of the two national parties faced a regional party.

 Politics in India is much rougher and much more corrupt that in the democracies of Europe and North America.
-Assassination is not uncommon: the revered Mahatma Gandhi in 1948, the Prime Minister Indira Gandhi in 1984, and the Prime Minister Rajiv Gandhi in 1991 were all murdered.
+Assassination is not uncommon: the revered Mahatma Gandhi in 1948, the Prime Minister Indira Gandhi in 1984, and the Prime Minister Rajiv Gandhi in 1991 were all murdered, although it has to be noted that these were not really political assassinations which happen more at local level.
 Communal, caste and regional tensions continue to haunt Indian politics, sometimes threatening its long-standing democratic and secular ethos.
 The language used by political candidates about each other is often vivid.